 I have listed these undeniably excellent features of a good dog fence collar that you should look for:

-This is a first-in-the-industry warranty for invisible fence collars - if your dog is able to chew the house of the electric dog fence collar, we will replace it once for standard receiver collars, whilst the premium ones are covered with a lifetime chew warranty.
+This is a first-in-the-industry warranty for invisible fence collars - if your dog is able to chew the house of the electric dog fence collar, we will replace it once which applies both for standard and premium receiver collars.

 If the collar is chewed, it will most likely cost you another $200 to $300 to get a new one.